toupee/ASUS-P8Z68-V-Hackintosh/README.md

 Things you'll need:
 * A copy of El Capitan, downloaded from the App Store on a legit Mac.
 There are possibly other ways to get it, but this is the easiest IF you have access to a Mac...
 I did.
 It plops a copy in the Applications folder.
 * Unibeast - this is an app that takes that El Capitan install file and mutates it into a bootable disk.
 Make sure you have a version of Unibeast that supports El Cap, and just click Yes Yes Yes to Clover and UEFI install.
 * Hidden EFI Partition -- What wasn't clear to me, and screwed me for hours upon hours, is that Unibeast (should) create an EFI partition on that boot disk.
-That's REALLY + How to mount
-* Kexts
-* cpus=1
+You can mount this partition by opening terminal, typing diskutil list, then sudo mount -t msdos /dev/disk0s1 /Volumes/EFI [s1 will be whatever it looks like the EFI partition is in the diskutil list for your USB stick.]
+Check the kexts folder.
+You MUST have FaceSMC and NullCPUPowerManagement in there for the installer to boot correctly!!
+* Add cpus=1 to the boot arguments.
+You can do this with CloverConfigurator or just do it in Clover and go to Options when it boots.
+This supposedly makes your system more stable by limiting the # of CPU cores it will use.
+It also makes your system considerably slower.
+Be sure you remove this boot argument when you actually have El Capitan installed; it took me a few days to realize this, wondering why it seemed relatively slow compared to Windows, and then I found my system was FLYING afterwards.

-Some USB sticks were simply borked.
+I've also found that some USB sticks were simply borked.
+If you've tried all that and still can't get to the installer... try another stick.

 Also, I would use a USB 2.0 port instead of a USB 3.0 port.
 I know it's slower, but I think it alleviated some potential issues.